mennovanslooten/jquery.directive.js/README.md

 Great, but this only works for elements with class="foo" that are already in the document when the script is run.
-If you add new .foo elements (for example via ajax), they will not initialized.
+If you add new .foo elements (for example via ajax), they will not be initialized.
 With jQuery directives you can do this:

 ```javascript